jtail/conventions/java/general.md

 If you were practicing TDD at that time, it was safe to assume that at some point the need to manually create mock implementation for almost every class.
 So it was pretty practical to create at least an interface to ensure that someone who would want to merely mock your class in his test will not have to refactor all code that uses it (including Spring configs).
-However the Java world has changed in a number of ways.
+However the Java world has changed in a number of ways:
 1. Reflection-based test support frameworks that eliminate the need for manual mocks, such as Mockito and later Spock have established themselves.
 2. We got powerful IDE's that allow to do standard refactorings automatically.